trojan-gfw/trojan/docs/config.md

     - `verify_hostname`: whether to verify `SSL` hostname (specified in the `sni` field) **STRONGLY RECOMMENDED**
     - `cert`: if `verify` is set to `true`, the same certificate used by the server or a collection of `CA` certificates could be provided.
 If you leave this field blank, `OpenSSL` will try to look for a system `CA` store and will be likely to fail.
     - `cipher`: a cipher list to send and use
-    - `cipher_tls13`: a cipher list for tls 1.3 to send and use
+    - `cipher_tls13`: a cipher list for TLS 1.3 to use
     - `sni`: the Server Name Indication field in the `SSL` handshake.
 If left blank, it will be set to `remote_addr`.
     - `alpn`: a list of `ALPN` protocols to send
     - `reuse_session`: whether to reuse `SSL` session